 This policy covers information collected by the Consumer Information Organization including all the associated CustomChat.com group of web sites and services.

 Customer Information: Information is not collected and CustomChat.com does not use customer lists to send solicitations.
+We do not have customers.

 Information About Children: CustomChat.com does not attempt to collect personal information from children.
 If children do send personal information to CustomChat.com, the information is deleted.
 Note that CustomChat.com cannot always determine that a user is a child.
 CustomChat.com does not maintain databases about children.